 Ever get to the point of yelling that it sounds like a demonic grizzly bear growl?
 Or maybe that’s just me after repeating myself 100+ times.
 Mom/dad I have been there.
 And let’s add storming out the room or crying later wishing I wasn’t such a terrible parent.

-What’s really happening when we yell?
+What’s happening when we yell at our kids?

 WebMD shares this insight in regards to the yelling cycle.

 New research suggests that yelling at kids can be just as harmful as hitting them; in the two-year study, effects from harsh physical and verbal discipline were found to be frighteningly similar.
 A child who is yelled at is more likely to exhibit problem behavior, thereby eliciting more yelling.
 It’s a sad cycle.Jenn Sturiale

 Truthfully even I get tired of yelling… it’s exhausting.
 However, it is so easy to fall into the cycle when it just creates bigger issues long-term.
 However how to stop yelling at your kids comes from acknowledging this is a challenge and the need to make a change.